Bare Metal#

 Prerequisites#

 - An installed Mirantis k0rdent Enterprise management cluster.
 Follow the instructions in Install Mirantis k0rdent Enterprise to create a management cluster with Mirantis k0rdent Enterprise running.
-Prepare this cluster according to the Metal3 host configuration guide for details.
+Prepare this cluster according to the Metal3 host configuration guide.

 - Supported hardware as documented in the Metal3 hardware compatibility guide